cami-project/cami-project/README.md

 * replace 32781 and 32779 with the actual local ports redirecting to 5672 and 15672

 ### cami-medical-compliance
 This instance hosts the medical compliance module that exposes a REST API through Tastypie over Django.
-It connects to and uses the `cami` database on the `cami-store` instance and also the RabbitMQ instance from cami-rabbitmq.
+It connects to and uses the `cami` database on the `cami-mysql` instance and also the RabbitMQ instance from cami-rabbitmq.

 Build the image with docker (**not needed for dev environment**):
 ```
 docker build -t cami/medical-compliance:1.0 -f docker/cami-medical-compliance/Dockerfile .
 ```

-To run the container you first need to have a running `cami-store` container for the mysql dependency and a running `cami-rabbitmq` container for the mq server (see prev 2 sections) (**not needed for dev environment**).
+To run the container you first need to have a running `cami-mysql` container for the mysql dependency and a running `cami-rabbitmq` container for the mq server (see prev 2 sections) (**not needed for dev environment**).
 ```
 docker run -d --hostname cami-medical-compliance --name cami-medical-compliance -P cami/medical-compliance:1.0
 ```